-MAIB report on the investigation of the disappearance and rescue of the small fishing vessel, Water-rail.
-It set out from Gourdon Harbour, Aberdeenshire early on the morning of 20 May 2014; however, soon after departure, the skipper was completely lost in fog.
+On 20 May 2014 the small fishing vessel Water-rail disappeared.
+It set out from Gourdon Harbour, Aberdeenshire early that morning; however, soon after departure, the skipper was completely lost in fog.
 When the boat did not return as expected, the alarm was raised and an extensive search commenced, but after 2 days nothing had been found and the men’s family was informed that the boat and crew had probably been lost at sea.
 However, on the morning of 22 May 2014, Water-rail was found and the crew rescued by the deep-sea trawler, Sylvia Bowers.